BDC Hamburger Icon

 The top GPS fleet tracking services allow you to customize your home dashboard.
 You can select the analytics you want to monitor — including real-time asset tracking, fuel efficiency metrics and driver safety scores — and organize them into one intuitive dashboard.

-4. Ease of use is crucial in GPS fleet tracking systems.
+4. Ease of use

-5. Vehicle diagnostics is a vital safety feature.
+5. Vehicle diagnostics features

-6. Driving behavior tracking is a critical metric.
+6. Driving behavior tracking

 Driver safety tracking is one of the marquee features of many telematics solutions.
 When you work with fleet management companies, you’re opening the door to a safer fleet, which can lead to safer roadways.